True Lies Of a Northern Fur Trader

 Front Row (l-r) Napolean Natomagan, E. Natomagan

 Ron Clancy spent many years in the North as a fur trader, Post and District Manager, for Saskatchewan Government Trading, a Saskatchewan Government Crown Corporation.
 His career began as an Assistant Post Manager at Pinehouse, located on Pinehouse Lake (also known as Snake Lake), in northwestern Saskatchewan.
 True Lies Of a Northern Fur Trader, was the first in a series of three books written by Ron outlining his career and experiences both at Pinehouse and other locations throughout the north and central regions of Saskatchewan.
 The book is a penetrating look at life in the North in that bygone era, and is written with both compassion and humour.
 It gives a real insight into the lives of people and events of that time period, and is a must read for anyone interested in the history of northern Saskatchewan.
-An autographed copy of this book, may be purchased from Ron Clancy for $28.00 per copy at the address listed below.
+An autographed copy of this book, may be purchased from Ron Clancy for $28.00 per copy at the address listed at the bottom of this page.

 Google Earth Map of Pinehouse location.